esmsdn/Innovation-Day/02. Internet of Things - Hands on Lab/node-red_lab_4.md

 ![ASAOutput](./images/asaoutput.png "Create ASA output")

-Finally you create a Query and set this select:
+Finally you create a Query and with this *select* statement:

 ```sql
     WITH ProcessedData as (